gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 For more advanced settings [actions-hugo](https://github.com/marketplace/actions/hugo-setup) and [actions-gh-pages](https://github.com/marketplace/actions/github-pages-action).

+## Github pages setting
+By default, the GitHub action pushes the generated content to the `gh-pages` branch.
+This means GitHub has to serve your `gh-pages` branch as a GitHub Pages branch.
+You can change this setting by going to Settings > GitHub Pages, and change the source branch to `gh-pages`.

+## Change baseURL in config.toml
+Don't forget to rename your `baseURL` in `config.toml` with the value `https://<USERNAME>.github.io` for your user repository or `https://<USERNAME>.github.io/<REPOSITORY_NAME>` for a project repository.

+Unless this is present in your `config.toml`, your website won't work.

 ## Use a Custom Domain

 If you'd like to use a custom domain for your GitHub Pages site, create a file `static/CNAME`.
 Your custom domain name should be the only contents inside `CNAME`.
 Since it's inside `static`, the published site will contain the CNAME file at the root of the published site, which is a requirement of GitHub Pages.